Table of Contents

 If your company has few employees or less formal policies, employees can simply ask their supervisor or those in charge of keeping track of payments to use UTO.
 We recommend you adopt a more formal approach, as confusion can easily occur, leading to inaccurate tracking of UTO and allowing undocumented requests to become common for other workplace practices.

-Austin became the HR Director at Discovery Connections in 2021.
-Before that he worked as an Account Manager for a Section 125 benefits and COBRA administrator.
+Austin became the HR Manager at Nursa in 2022 where he is building a HR department in the company's second year of operation.
+Before that he worked as an HR Director at Discovery Connections and an Account Manager for a Section 125 benefits and COBRA administrator.
 He graduated from Brigham Young University with a Bachelor of Science (BS) in Exercise Science in 2019 and from Southern Utah University with a Masters of Business Administration (MBA) with an emphasis in Organizational Leadership in 2021.
-At end of 2021, he became certified with SHRM-CP.
+At the end of 2021, he became certified with SHRM-CP.
+Originally from Oklahoma, Austin enjoys trying new foods in new places he travels to, watching college football, and snowboarding at the local resorts in Utah.
+He has been married to his wife since 2019 and owns a cockapoo named Hershey.